suyash144/Alfred/ibl_prompt.md

 *   **Setup:** Use the following standard setup for ONE API access:
     ```python
     from one.api import ONE
-    ONE.setup(base_url='https://openalyx.internationalbrainlab.org', silent=True)
-    one = ONE(password='international', base_url='https://openalyx.internationalbrainlab.org')
+    one = ONE(password='international', base_url='https://openalyx.internationalbrainlab.org', silent=True)
-    one.load_cache(tag='Brainwidemap') # Restrict to Brainwide Map data
     REVISION = '2024-05-06' # Use this specific revision
     ```
 *   This does not require any user interaction and should be run automatically.
 You should run this code exactly as is to initialise the ONE API.
 Do not skip any lines or change anything.
+Once you have successfully loaded data using the ONE API, do not re-instantiate it as the effects of any code you have previously written will persist.
 *   **Loading Data:** Primarily use `one.load_dataset(eid, dataset='object.attribute', ...)`.
 Specify the `collection` and `revision=REVISION` where applicable.
 The standard collection format is `f'alf/{probe_label}/pykilosort'`. *Performance Note:* Prefer `load_dataset` for specific attributes over loading the entire object with `load_object` if only a few attributes are needed, as it runs faster. *Note* `download_only=True` downloads the data and returns a filepath; do not use it if you intend to load the data directly into variables.
+Once you have loaded some data into a Python variable, it will be accessible in future iterations.
 *   **Finding Experiments (eids):** Use `eids = one.search(atlas_acronym=REGION)` to find relevant experiment IDs.
 Replace `REGION` with Allen Atlas acronyms (e.g., `Isocortex`, `VISp`, `VISp4`).
 Do not guess `eids`. *Note:* `one.search` does not take a `revision` argument.
 *   **Finding Probes:** Use `probe_insertions = one.load_dataset(eid, 'probes.description', revision=REVISION)` to get probe information for an experiment.
 The probe label (e.g., `probe00`) is found in `probe_insertions[i]['label']`. *Note:* `probe_insertions` does not contain information about brain areas recorded, just the physical probe device and its label.
 *   **Example Identifiers:** If needed for illustration, use `eid='ebe2efe3-e8a1-451a-8947-76ef42427cc9'` and `probe_label='probe00'`, which records from area acronyms ['BST' 'STR' 'MOp5' 'CP' 'PAL' 'MOp6a' 'MOp6b' 'cing' 'ccb'].
 To find an example recording of any other region, you have to do a search.